Please update your Flash player to see this menu.

 7.)
 Palm Desert: To enjoy luxury shopping in a beautiful desert location, you'll want to visit Palm Desert's own version of Rodeo Drive.
 The name of this tony street is El Paseo, and you'll find upscale shops situated along the street here...as well as in a cute outdoor mall setting.
 You'll want to view both the Gardens on El Paseo website, as well as the Shops on El Paseo site, in order to get a good overview of all the shops and designer boutiques available here.
 Here's a Google map to the El Paseo shopping district to help you plan your route.

 8.)
-Rancho Cucamonga: Victoria Gardens open-air mall is one of the largest new lifestyle centers in Southern California.
-Its cute, "looks-like-Main-Street" decor makes shopping fun.
-A number of good restaurants and an AMC movie theater make Victoria Gardens an entertainment & dining destination, in addition to its many fine stores.
+Rancho Cucamonga: Victoria Gardens outdoor mall is one of the largest new "lifestyle centers" in Southern California.
+It's cute, and its "looks-like-Main-Street" decor adds a dash of fun and nostalgia to the chore of shopping.
+A number of good restaurants and an AMC movie theater make Victoria Gardens an entertainment & dining destination, as well.

 9.)
 Rancho Mirage: To enjoy a lovely outdoor Southern California shopping, dining and entertainment complex in the heart of the desert, head to The River in Rancho Mirage.
 Beautiful landscaping, graceful fountains, cute decor touches...and an excellent selection of major restaurants and movies await you in this oasis of charm and relaxation.

 10.)
-Riverside: The Galleria at Tyler is one of the Inland Empire's top malls.
-Recently added stores, restaurants and a brand-new all-stadium movie theater make this mall a popular spot for both shopping and relaxing.
+Riverside: The Galleria at Tyler is one of the Inland Empire's top indoor malls.
+An outdoor section of the mall featuring stores, restaurants and an all-stadium movie theater adds some variety and makes this mall a popular spot for both shopping and relaxing.
+Here's a Google map to the Galleria at Tyler to help you plan your route.

-Ventura County ShoppingVentura County and Santa Barbara County's shopping centers and malls are delightful.
+Ventura County ShoppingVentura County's shopping centers and malls are delightful.
 Unfortunately, most of our readers who visit Southern California never venture northwards from the LA/Orange County attractions to discover them.
-Therefore, our coverage of Ventura & Santa Barbara County shopping has been cut back to cover only the three Ventura Co. shopping destinations which have been most popular with our readers.
+Therefore, our coverage of Ventura County shopping has been cut back to cover only the three Ventura Co. shopping destinations which have been most popular with our readers.
 These are---

 Southern California Outlet Malls!Southern California's factory outlet malls are every bit as popular with our readers as "regular" malls, if not more so!
 It's difficult to resist shopping 'til you drop in SoCal's very attractive outlet centers...which offer the most popular brand name merchandise at less-than-retail prices.
 To see a list of Southern California's outlet malls, along with photos, directions, list of stores, and contact information, please visit the Southern California Outlet Malls page of our site.